mitodl/mitx-grading-library/docs/grading_math/matrix_grader/matrix_grader.md

 ### Allowed operations

- `MathArray` support the usual binary operations for vectors and matrices, with appropriate shape restrictions.
+`MathArray`s support the usual binary operations for vectors and matrices, with appropriate shape restrictions.
 Compared to `numpy.ndarray`, `MathArray` has much more stringent shape restrictions.

 - **Addition and Subtraction**: Performed elementwise.

     | Expression | raises error unless | result type |
     |---|---|---|